A free industry-led accelerator programme for disabled and neurodivergent creative talent, now in it’s 3rd year.

 Who is this programme for?

-The Creative Equals’ Disabled Creatives Programme is open to anyone who is disabled, neurodivergent, or lives with a mental health or chronic health condition.
+The Creative Equals’ Disabled Creatives Programme is open to disabled and neurodivergent creative talent.
 To apply, you must have previously worked or studied as a creative in the advertising, marketing or design industry.

 Eligibility Criteria